sci4me/brrr.h/README.md

 So I made this Facebook post right?
 And like, he was like, yo.
 Make a library.
 Of terrible headers.
 And I was drunk enough to get into it.

+Please feel free to leave suggestions in the GitHub issues! :)